Configure Team Foundation Build Service Using the Team Foundation Server Configuration Tool

-You can access the Team Foundation Server Configuration tool by launching Team Foundation Server Administration Console, choosing Build Configuration, and then choosing Configure Installed Features.
+You can access the Team Foundation Server Configuration tool from the Start menu by launching Team Foundation Server Administration Console, choosing Build Configuration, and then choosing Configure Installed Features.

 You must be a member of both the Windows Administrators security group on the server on which you are configuring Team Foundation Build Service and the Project Collection Administrators group on TFS.
 If you want to connect to a collection on Visual Studio Online, you also need the Microsoft account you used to set up the hosted service.

 Choose Configure Team Foundation Build Service, and then choose Start Wizard.